How to save ink cartridge from clogging or drying up

 - Selective print - Most programs allow you to print certain pages or selectively print sections from a page.
 For example, you can highlight text you want to print in an Internet browser and press the keyboard shortcut Ctrl+P and choose the option to print the selection or selective print.

-- Print in low quality or draft mode - If you believe you may have to print something more than once try printing in a lower quality or draft mode as a test before printing your final copy.
+- Print in low quality or draft mode - If you believe you need to print something more than once, try doing a test print in a lower quality or draft mode before printing your final copy.
 Also, using the print preview option you can see how a document appears before it is printed.

 - Keep the printer nozzles clean - Ink can dry out, and cause small amounts of clogging in the inkjet nozzles on your printer head.
 Keep it clean to improve print quality, and reduce wasted ink.
 Perform a printer self-cleaning regularly.
 If that doesn't help, you can also try using a Q-Tip, lightly moistened with rubbing alcohol, to gently clean the nozzle.